devoxx/DevoxxGenieIDEAPlugin/README.md

 ### Key Features:

+- **👀 Chat History**: Your chats are stored locally, allowing you to easily restore them in the future.
 - **🧠 Project Scanner**: Add source code (full project or by package) to prompt context when using Anthropic, OpenAI or Gemini.
 - **💰 Token Cost Calculator**: Calculate the cost when using Cloud LLM providers.
 - **🔍 Web Search** : Search the web for a given query using Google or Tavily.